Hierarchy of Non-Markovianity and $k$-divisibility phase diagram of Quantum Processes in Open Systems: -DIVISIBILITY PHASE DIAGRAM

-In contrast to the previous examples, the BLP measure can only detect the non-Markovianity in a small region of $\mathcal{PD}_0$, which is above the dashed curve in Fig.~\ref{Fig_exam_4}.
-This is because the information from the environment to the system atom is reduced when increasing the inter-atom distance $d$.
-However, the non-Markovianity should be kept even for a large distance, due to the inter-atom coupling mediated by photon modes \cite{guangyin_sci_rep_2013}.
-With the peculiar excitation-transfer rate in the form of ${\sin(qd)/qd}$, the transition between Markovian and non-Markovian behavior should possess periodicity of $qd=n\pi$, and the measure of non-Markovianity keeps finite but decreasing as increasing the distance.
+In contrast to the previous examples, the BLP measure can only partially detect the non-Markovianity in the region of $\mathcal{PD}_0$, which is above the gray dashed curve in Fig.~\ref{Fig_exam_4}.
+Furthermore, the LFS measure can even only work in the small corner above the green dashed curve.
+This is because the information from the environment to the system atom is reduced when increasing the interatom distance $d$.
+However, the non-Markovianity should be kept even for a large distance, due to the interatom coupling mediated by the reservoir photons \cite{guangyin_sci_rep_2013}.
+With the peculiar excitation-transfer rate in the form of ${\sin(qd)/qd}$, the transition between Markovian and non-Markovian behavior should possess a periodicity of $qd=n\pi$, and the measure of non-Markovianity keeps finite but decreasing when increasing the distance.